 But again, that is just one path you may choose to take.
 You can also create other opportunities for yourself such as working in-house for a company, becoming a writer, making a living as a public speaker, becoming a television or radio professional, working as a teacher / business coach, starting your own product line, or anything you can set your mind to!
-I'll get into more of these opportunities in greater detail in the next sections.

 Interested in more digital media strategy articles?